jyjoshi/realtime-data-streaming/Notes.md

 Instead of just one producer, we want to be producing all the data that is going to be sent from randomuser to kafka directly.

+## Issues Faced

+The Dag was not working primarily because all the python requirements had not been installed.
+Fix -> pip freeze > requirements.txt whenever new packages are installed.
+Also do not, install any unnecessary packages
+Your python version should also be the same across the project The images won't map well across different python versions and your build can fail.